orangejuice/blog/data/activity/book-第一炉香-1997/record.en.md

   subtitle: Eileen Chang / 1997 / Huacheng Publishing House
 ---

-Via tw Stop Cloud rereads 'The First Incense'.
-A story about degeneration, what's terrifying is that the female protagonist's degeneration is her carefully deliberated optimal solution, a exceptionally lucid downfall.
+Via Twitter user Ting Yun, re-reading 'The First Incense'.
+It tells a story about degeneration.
+The horrifying part is that the heroine's decline is her well-considered optimal solution, a profoundly conscious descent.